 Texas A&M QB Johnny Manziel

 Admit it: This combo would be bonkers.
-We’ll keep cramming it down your throats until you agree, and Nick Foles has yet to convince everyone he’s Chip Kelly’s guy.
+We’ll keep cramming it down your throats until you agree, and Nick Foles has yet to convince everyone he’s Chip Kelly’s guy for certain.

 9. Houston Texans